ideafold/ideafold.github.com/index.md

 ### Projects:

 1. **09/2012 -- present.
 Beijing University of Posts and Telecommunications**
-  Out of interest, I have been under developping a open domain chat bot system, which is a system using text as input and is expected to be more than a combination of ALICE and Waston of DeepQA.
-Over the reseach of the pass half year, I mainly have two discovers: i. to better understand the human language for a machine, it needs a good equipment(something like brain) and large scale facts; ii. an excellent business model is a must.
-The business model is used to promote the knowledge accumulation, after all, machines do not have foot or nose and can not get acquainted with the world.
-A good business model should maintain a health ecosystem among the knowledge producer, rules developper and knowledge customers, just like Google, if you understand what I mean.
-The result of DeepQA can be took as a good example of understand equipment.
-As to parser, I currently prefer to Stanford kind parser.
+  Out of interest, I have been under developing an open domain chat bot system, which is a system using text as input and is expected to be more than a combination of ALICE and Waston of DeepQA.
+In the reseach of the pass half year, I mainly have two discovers: i. to better understand the human language for a machine, it needs a good equipment(something like brain) and large scale facts; ii. an excellent business model is a must.
+The business model is used to promote the knowledge accumulation, after all, machines do not have foot or nose and can not get acquainted with the real world.
+A good business model should maintain a health ecosystem among the knowledge producer, rules developer and knowledge customers.

 2. **07/2012 -- 04/2013.
 Alibaba Group**
-  Over the period, as a Searching R&D Engineer of the Recommendation team, I saw that the system we developed experienced a rapid growth with pv increasing from 300w to serveral thousand millions, standing out as the largest web page recommendation system of China.
-What I did was to dig hot searching queries and to compute web page recommendations.
+  Over the period, as a Searching R&D Engineer of the recommendation team, I saw that the system we developed had experienced a rapid growth with pv increasing from 300w to serveral thousand millions, standing out as the largest web page recommendation system of China.
+What I did included digging hot searching queries and computing and generating web page recommendations.
 I, as a core developer, had took part in the development of the web page recommendation system, which needs to process several Tbs training data and update the recomomendation model.

 3. **12/2011 -- 07/2012.
 Beijing University of Posts and Telecommunications**
-   First, an assignment of the course Computer Vision was needed to completed.
-In this assignment, we were asked to recognize the fell athletes in a football match video.
-My solution was Surf + Bag of Words + 3 classifiers, which at last stood out with precision 0.78.
-  After that, I went go studying image recognition system and image retrieval system, mainly paying close attention to the Exemplar Model，the description of shape and other descriptors, such as SIFT.
-But what impressed me most was those two projects of [Sketch2Photo](http://cg.cs.tsinghua.edu.cn/montage/main.htm)和[MindFinder](http://wwwconference.org/proceedings/www2010/www/p1309.pdf).
-The idea of those work is like that: first, user draw the shape of the object or scenery on a canvas; then the ready canvas was inputted to the image processing system.
+  In an assignment, we were asked to recognize the fell athletes in a football match video.
+My solution was Surf + Bag of Words + 3 classifiers, which stood out with precision 0.78.
+After that, I went go studying image recognition system and image retrieval system, mainly paying close attention to the Exemplar Model，the descriptors of shape and other descriptors, such as SIFT.
+But what impressed me most were those two projects: [Sketch2Photo](http://cg.cs.tsinghua.edu.cn/montage/main.htm)和[MindFinder](http://wwwconference.org/proceedings/www2010/www/p1309.pdf).
+The idea behind those work is something like that: first, user draw the shape of an object or scenery on a canvas; then the ready canvas was inputted to the image processing system.
 Finally, the image processing system will return user a set of images which tally with the canvas description.
-What on earth make their result so excellent?
+What on earth make their results so excellent?
 In my opinion, it's that their solution had implicitly utilized the bottom up && top down mechanism the way our brains work.
 This idea had made significant effect to my research, especially the development of the chat bot system.

 4. **09/2009 -- 05/2011.
 Xidian University**
-  In this period, my main effort was put on studying the route algorithms of wireless sensor, which was a project of National Undergraduate Innovative Experiment Program.
-Actually, playing around graph was all the stuff.
-At least, our team ranked the 10th of 100 teams.
+  In this period, my main effort was put on studying the route algorithms of wireless sensor, which was a project of National Undergraduate Innovative Experiment Program of China.
+Actually, playing around graph was all the stuffs.
+At last, our team ranked the 10th among 100 teams.

 5. **06/2008 -- 07/2009.
 Xidian University**
   Established the [Xidian Linux Club](http://linux.xidian.edu.cn/bbs/forum.php) which has been supported by IBM since 2009.
-Over the period of those time, I acted as the chairman of this club.
-Besides, I was a member of the NewStar project which was led by our team supervisor Dr Hang Li.
-In this project, my main responsibility was to customize and optimize a linux system something like the [Linux From Scratch](http://www.linuxfromscratch.org/) and to study the [Virtual Synchrony](http://en.wikipedia.org/wiki/Virtual_synchrony)。
+In this year, I acted as the first chairman of this club.
+Besides, I was a member of the NewStar project which was supervised by Dr Hang Li.
+In this project, my main responsibility was to customize and optimize a linux system and to study the [Virtual Synchrony](http://en.wikipedia.org/wiki/Virtual_synchrony).

 ### Publications:

-- Sheng Feng, Wei Liu, Equip Chatbot with knowledge-rich mind, Knowledge-Based Systems, 2013, under reviewing.
+- Sheng Feng, Wei Liu, Equip Chatbot with knowledge-rich mind, Knowledge-Based Systems, 2013, under review.
 - Wei Liu, Sheng Feng, Daoli Huang, Group Recommendation: An evolution Approach based on Bayesian Networks, IEEE International Conference on Intelligent Computing and Intelligent Systems (ICIS 2011).
 Accepted but not indexed yet, oops!
 - Sheng Feng, Xiaogang Qi, Jilong Xue, A Novel Framework to Maximum Lifetime for Wireless Sensor Network, Intelligent Computing and Information Science conference, 2010. [\[pdf\]](http://www.springerlink.com/index/NU48729372077502.pdf)

-### Basic skills:
+### Basic stuffs and skills:

+- GPA: about 80.00 in undergraduate degree and about 81.60 in master degree
 - English level: CET 6; on the way to IELTS: 6.5
-- Good at C/C++, python; familiar with Java in two years ago
+- Good at C/C++, python; familiar with Java but in two years ago
 - Have a knowledge of data structures and software engineer practices
-- 6 years experience of linux system
+- 6 years using experience of linux system
-- Be proficient in Information Retrieval; be acquainted with machine learning subjects
+- Be proficient in information retrieval; be acquainted with machine learning subjects
 - Skills to process big data, such as: Mysql, NoSQL databases, Mapreduce, Storm